National Academy of Medicine

 Thomas E. Starzl, elected 1999

 Thomas E. Starzl, MD '52, PhD '52, and faculty member at Northwestern (1959-61), known as the father of transplantation, performed the first successful liver transplant in 1967 at the University of Colorado.
 Starzl also conducted the first multiple organ transplant in 1983, the first heart and liver transplant in 1984 and the first liver and intestine transplant in 1990.
 In 1980, he introduced the anti-rejection medications anti-lymphocyte globulin and cyclosporine.
 He was instrumental in developing tacrolimus, a drug that significantly increased post-transplantation survival rates.

 Michael Fleming, elected 2005

-Michael Fleming, MD, MPH, professor of Family and Community Medicine and Psychiatry and Behavioral Sciences, has served as the principal investigator on more than a dozen National Institutes of Health grants and contracts related to behavioral interventions in community-based primary care practices.
-Fleming has published more than 135 peer-reviewed research papers in more than 40 publications since 2005.
+Michael Fleming, MD, MPH, professor emeritus of Psychiatry and Behavioral Sciences, has served as the principal investigator on more than a dozen National Institutes of Health grants and contracts related to behavioral interventions in community-based primary care practices.
 In 2005, he was elected to the Institute of Medicine of the National Academy of Sciences.
+Since then, Fleming has published more than 135 peer-reviewed research papers in more than 40 publications.

 J. Larry Jameson, elected 2005